raspberrypilearning/naughty-and-nice/en/step_3.md

 myStream = tweepy.Stream(auth = api.auth, listener=myStreamListener)
 ```

-- Having written this, you can now test your code works.
-Add this line of code at the end of your file, to search Twitter for the word 'christmas'.
-This might take a long time to run.
+- Having written this, you can now test whether your code works.
+Add this line of code at the end of your file to search Twitter for the word 'christmas', and save and run your program (it might take a long time to run):

 ```python
 myStream.filter(track=["christmas"], languages=['en'])
 ```

-- You can view the first tweet by typing `tweets[0]` in the shell, once the program has finished.
-Be warned though, that if you are using IDLE as your programming environment, it will crash if the tweet contains an emoji.
+- Once the program has finished, you can view the first tweet by typing `tweets[0]` into the shell.
+Be warned though: if you are using IDLE as your programming environment, it will crash if the tweet contains an emoji.